 Send Alerts from the Command Line to Discord

-In this post, a Linux server is setup to securely make alerts to Discord, which can be read using the Discord app, on your mobile device or desktop computer.
+In this post, a linux server is setup to securely make alerts to Discord, which can be picked up using the Discord app, on your mobile device or desktop computer.

 0 .
 Latest updates and prerequisites.